chen42/presentations/antiviral_dental.md

 	* The first medicine with a novel mechanism of action to treat the flu in nearly 20 years
 * ADME
 	* Effective against influenza A and B viruses
-	* Only for those aged 12 or more for now
+  * Initiate treatment within 48 h of symptom onset
 	* A single oral dose
+	* Only for those aged 12 or more (for now)
 * MoA
 	* Cellular mRNA has a 5' methylated cap and a polyA tail
 	* Cap-dependent endonuclease binds to the [5' methylated caps of cellular mRNAs](http://oregonstate.edu/instruction/bi314/fall11/figure_07_16a.jpg) and cleaves the cellular mRNAs' 10 to 15 nucleotides 3' to [the cap structure.
 This cellular capped RNA fragment is used by the viral polymerase to prime the synthesis of viral mRNA.